matematiflo/SumsOfSquares/SumSq/Defs.md

 import Mathlib.Data.Rat.Defs
 ```

-We introduce sums of squares and prove some of their basic properties.

-The basic setup is that of a general semiring `R`.
-For example, we can consider sums of squares of natural numbers (`R = ℕ`).

-For some results, we specialize to rings or fields.

 > **Convention.** In proofs by induction, the notation `ih` is meant to signify *induction hypothesis*.

 ## Definition by pattern matching